johnfmcrae/johnfmcrae/README.md

 Hi, I'm John.
-I'm interested in audio programming and digital signal processing (DSP) and am currently working on my C++, Python, DSP and math skills.
+I'm a software developer from Canada.
+Here you will find my software notes and a few projects I've worked on over the years.